granmoe/Slap-Bass-Rudiments-and-Studies/fundamentals-start-here/how-to-slap.md

 \(picture from the side\)

-Pull your thumb back slightly to create a gap between your thumb and hand.
+Move your thumb a little ways away from hand, while staying comfortable, to create a gap between your thumb and hand.

 \(aerial pic\)

-Let your thumb hang out comfortably a little ways from your hand.
 There should be a gap of about 30º to 45º between your thumb and hand, but you'll dial in this position over time based on what's most effective for you.

 ## Forearm and Thumb Motion